jbernhard/ebe-analysis/README.md

 EbE-analysis does not have native parallelization, and I have no plans to implement it, for I believe it would be beyond the scope of the project and the Unix philosophy (is there a parallel grep?).
 However, the wonderful [GNU Parallel](https://www.gnu.org/software/parallel) provides painless and effective parallelization of shell loops.

 Suppose I have 40 files, `0-39.f13`, which I want to process.
-On my quad-core machine, I should split the 40 files into four groups and start four instances of the executable, something like
+On my quad-core machine, I should split the 40 files into four groups, start four instances of the executable, store the output in temporary files, then combine and clear the temporaries:

-    ebe-read [0-9].f13 > 0-9.dat
+    ebe-read [0-9].f13 > tmp/0-9.dat &
-    ebe-read 1[0-9].f13 > 10-19.dat
+    ebe-read 1[0-9].f13 > tmp/10-19.dat &
-    ebe-read 2[0-9].f13 > 20-29.dat
+    ebe-read 2[0-9].f13 > tmp/20-29.dat &
-    ebe-read 3[0-9].f13 > 30-39.dat
+    ebe-read 3[0-9].f13 > tmp/30-39.dat &

-But these are probably just temporary files, so I need to combine them and delete the temporaries:

-    cat 0-9.dat 10-19.dat 20-29.dat 30-39.dat > all.dat
+    cat tmp/*.dat > all.dat
-    rm 0-9.dat 10-19.dat 20-29.dat 30-39.dat

-This works, but is very annoying.
+    rm -r tmp

+This works, but would be annoying to do repeatedly.
+It could be semi-automated with a script, but that would likely be inflexible and error-prone.

 The exact same thing can be accomplished with